-Upon receipt of Form WC-1, the insurer or self-insurer claims office must check to see that the employer has completed all questions in Section A. The insurer or self-insurer claims office should complete any unanswered questions on the form.
+Upon receipt of Form WC-1, the insurer/claims office must check to see that the employer has completed all questions in Section A. The insurer/claims office must complete any unanswered questions on the form.

 C. Form WC-1 Section B